-all Year Beer and food from pappy's
+all Year Beer and DoWNTOWN Food

 Variety is the spice of life, and at WoodGrain Brewing Co. beer is our spice and you can expect variety.
 It is too easy to become stagnant in the beers we drink and make, but at WoodGrain, you can expect a rotating selection of several main beer styles on tap.

 Speaking of "tap," check us out on Untappd.
 We keep an up-to-date menu and calendar of events there for easy access on your smartphone.
 Be sure to check in to your favorite beers and let us know what you think!